facebookresearch/grid-feats-vqa/README.md

   year={2020}
 }
 ```
 For more sustained maintenance, we release code using [Detectron2](https://github.com/facebookresearch/detectron2) instead of [mask-rcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) which the original code is based on.
-The current repository should reproduce the results reported in the paper, *e.g.*, produce **~72.5** VQA score for a X-101 backbone paired with [MCAN](https://github.com/MILVLG/mcan-vqa)-large.
+The current repository should reproduce the results reported in the paper, *e.g.*, produce **~72.5** single model VQA score for a X-101 backbone paired with [MCAN](https://github.com/MILVLG/mcan-vqa)-large.

 ## Installation
 Install Detectron 2 following [INSTALL.md](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
 Then clone this repository: